cryptoGlance/cryptoGlance-web-app/README.md

   </li>
   <li>Configurable warning and danger status with visual cues</li>
   <li>Void of malware or donation mining (does <strong>NOT</strong> require your private keys at all -- code is open source!)</li>
-  <li>Companion <a href="https://play.google.com/store/apps/details?id=com.scar45.cryptoGlance" rel="external">Android app</a> which easily allows you to quickly access your cryptoGlance instance while on the go</li>
-  <li><strong>MUCH MORE is planned!</strong> Follow our social accounts, or drop by our IRC channel to find out when new features are released!</li>
 </ul>

 ### **NEW** v2.0 Changes:
-**Recently Added Features:**
 <ul>
   <li>Total Hashrates are now categorized by Rig Algorithms used</li>
   <li>Enable/Disable Total Hashrate via Tools dropdown</li>